Compensation recommendation 2021

-The compensation recommendation of the Finnish Union of University Researchers and Teachers is meant to be applied to occasional work that is not related to the university researcher’s or teacher’s task or position.
+The compensation recommendation is meant to be applied to occasional work that is not related to the university researcher’s or teacher’s task or position.

 Compensations are a negotiable matter.
 The recommendations on the website help to estimate asking rates.
 Competence should not be sold for cut-rate prices or without compensation: charging a reasonable rate promotes the position of other people who do occasional work or freelance work.

 The compensation recommendation is based on the idea that when writing, giving a public presentation or producing information, university researchers and teachers – including junior researchers – are special experts in their own fields.

 It also makes a difference who has ordered the presentation, text or other expert work.
 Compensations from universities and many educational establishments are confirmed beforehand, and they cannot be individually negotiated.
 In addition, buyers’ ability to pay varies.
 Small town associations cannot be invoiced the same way as, for example, a large international corporation or a trade union.

 A presenter or educator is entitled to travelling allowance and daily allowance according to the government’s regular daily allowance practice.
 They are also entitled to a cancellation fee.